This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 3

-Finally, add output variables for the API Gateway endpoint, as well as the database name, host, and port, to an
+Finally, add output variables for the Lambda function URL, as well as the database name, host, and port, to an

-output"app_endpoint"{description="API Gateway endpoint for the app"value=module.app_gateway.api_endpoint}output"db_name"{description="The name of the database"value=module.rds_postgres.db_name}output"db_host"{description="The hostname of the database"value=module.rds_postgres.hostname}output"db_port"{description="The port of the database"value=module.rds_postgres.port}
+output"function_url"{description="The URL of the Lambda function"value=module.app.function_url}output"db_name"{description="The name of the database"value=module.rds_postgres.db_name}output"db_host"{description="The hostname of the database"value=module.rds_postgres.hostname}output"db_port"{description="The port of the database"value=module.rds_postgres.port}

 Now that the OpenTofu code is defined, let’s move on to the schema migrations.